SupaxInc/data-structure-and-algorithms/README.md

     **Brute Force:** Backtracking

-    - Time Complexity: O(4^n) → worst case input: “9999” = 4 x 4 x 4 x 4, worst case of 4 letters
+    - Time Complexity: O(4^n) → worst case input: “9999” = 4 x 4 x 4 x 4,
+        - Worst case of 4 letters per digit that needs to be explored
     - Space Complexity: O(n)

     **Solution:** Map each digit to its corresponding letters, then recursively explore all letter combinations, advancing one digit at a time.